DragonSenses/Algorithms/LeetCode/103-binary-tree-zigzag-level-order-traversal/problem.md

 - **Unbalanced Tree Height**: For an unbalanced binary tree (akin to a linked list), the height reaches `n`, equating to the total number of nodes.
 - **Output Space**: The `result` list contains all node values and scales linearly with the number of nodes, `O(n)`.
 However, this is considered output space rather than auxiliary space.
 - **Result**: The auxiliary space complexity tied to recursion is **O(h)**.

+# Iterative Approach

+## **Intuition**

+The zigzag level order traversal requires processing the tree level by level, alternating the order of traversal between left-to-right and right-to-left at each level.
+Instead of recursion, we use a queue to manage the nodes.
+At each level:
+- We extract all nodes of the current level from the queue.
+- We add their children back into the queue for the next level.
+- Depending on the level's direction (even or odd), we adjust the order of values collected for that level.